nityakishore/Social-Media-Engagement-Prediction/README.md

 ### GitHub Repository

-For detailed code, methodologies, and additional resources, please visit the project's GitHub repository: [link to your GitHub repository here].
+For detailed code, methodologies, and additional resources, please visit the project's GitHub repository.

 This project demonstrates the power of data science in understanding social media engagement and provides a foundation for future optimization and strategic content development.